eagle00789/RC_Filters/README.txt

   - Added a notification when the plugin caused 1 or more messages to be moved, 2.1.4:
   - Make use of some internal structures from roundcube for a config file to keep the plugin compatible with new versions of roundcube
+2.1.5:
+  - Added the first hints of a per filter case sensitivity switch